-- 3.1 To approve the Draft Thanet Community Safety Plan 2014/15 principles, priorities and emerging issues to focus on as set out in Annex 1. - 3.2 To make suggestions for improvement and then approve the Draft Thanet Community Safety Plan 2014/15 principles, priorities and emerging issues to focus on s as set out in Annex 1.
+- 3.1 To approve the Draft Thanet Community Safety Plan 2014/15 priorities, emerging issues and proposed actions in the Thanet Community Safety Plan 2014/15 as set out in Annex 1 of the officer's report. - 3.2 To make suggestions for improvement and then approve the Draft Thanet Community Safety Plan 2014/15 priorities, emerging issues and proposed actions in the Thanet Community Safety Plan 2014/15 as set out in Annex 1 of the officer's report.